CLOSER-Cohorts/ddi-flavour/README.md

 Input
 - DDI dataset XML from Sledgehammer output
-- Tab delimited.txt file named renaming_list.txt which should contain; the instrument prefix, dataset title, DOI/webiste link, and whehter to show the link publically (1) or not (0)
+- Tab delimited.txt file named renaming_list.txt which should contain; the instrument prefix, dataset title, DOI/website link, and whether to show the link publicly (1) or not (0)